honzapatCZ/gelectron/README.md

 ## Warning Messages

 The VerseGuide Overlay is open source and digitally signed to verify its source along with code integrity.
 However, we are a small developer team unknown to anti-virus software.
 Hence you might see warnings that the VerseGuide Overlay might be harmful to your PC.
 We can assure you it is not.
-But: if you don't trust us, please don't use our app.
+But please only use software from developers you trust.
+If that's not us, that's okay.

 #### Windows Defender Warning